Or Login using BecomeGorgeous

 While there are products, like Active White Skin Whitening, that can brighten acne scars left behind by blemishes, the first order of the day is prevention.
 When an infection develops, the next protocol is immediate treatment.
 Saving helpful actions for later when the damage is already done is really not an option.

 Below are 7 tips by which you can get ahead and stay ahead of your acne:

 Tip No. 1: Sign up for best treatment for acne and stick with it

 Most people would tend to brush aside acne symptoms thinking that it’s just another zit that will heal itself in time.
 Meantime, the infection spreads as acne continues to be neglected.
 The sooner that you can get on an acne treatment regimen, the better it is for your skin.

 Try to identify what makes your skin breakout.
 Once you’ve identified your triggers, try your best to avoid them.
 If your trigger is pollution, simply avoiding dusty and humid environments may be enough.
 However, if hormones are your problem, you may need to consult with your physician for prescription medication to normalize your hormone levels and learn practical skills in stress management like meditation.

 Tip No. 3: Take a closer look at your skincare routine

 Review labels on your products too.
-Its possible that the routine that your are following is not suitable for acne prone skin.
+It's possible that the routine that you are following is not suitable for acne-prone skin.
 In which case, you will need to tweak it to match your skin needs.
 You may also have to change your product lineup to favor non-comedogenic options.